-Delete it – If you won’t need the information later, delete the email from your Gmail inbox.
+- Delete it – If you don’t need the information later, delete the email from your Gmail inbox.

-File it – If you might need to refer to the email later, file it under one folder that is called “Completed Emails”.
+- File it – If you need to refer to the email later, file it under one folder called “Completed Emails”.
 It is not wise to create an elaborate series of folders as it will make the email more difficult to find in the future.

 Tip #3: Create email rules to filter low-priority messages

-In the end, a little extra effort with how you deal with emails will save you time and make sure that you can control your workflow.
+In the end, a little extra effort with how you deal with emails will save you time and ensure you can control your workflow.